Asbestos Exposure and Veterans

 Each year, an estimated 3,300 people are diagnosed with malignant mesothelioma, a rare but virulent type of cancer caused by exposure to asbestos.
 Of those patients, nearly a third are veterans who were exposed to high levels of toxic dust and fibers while serving on military bases and working on ships or in shipyards.

 Durable, light, and corrosion and fire resistant, asbestos appeared to be the perfect material for U.S. military bases.
 From the 1930s until the late 1970s, it was used to insulate boiler and engine rooms on Navy ships, to line brakes on vehicles and aircraft, and even in some mess halls and military barracks.
-As a result, service members were exposed to varying levels of toxic asbestos dust and fibers for more than four decades.
+As a result, service members encountered varying levels of toxic asbestos dust and fibers for more than four decades.

 Navy & Coast Guard Asbestos Exposure

-Within the five military branches, Navy and Coast Guard veterans faced the highest levels of exposure and, consequently, have the highest risk of developing mesothelioma.
+Within the five military branches, Navy and Coast Guard veterans faced the highest levels of asbestos exposure and, consequently, have the highest risk of developing mesothelioma.
 Poor ventilation systems on ships and submarines often meant larger concentrations of airborne asbestos below deck and in sleeping quarters.
 Vessels were covered in asbestos-containing materials, like insulation and paint.
 Sailors and crew members often had to repair the ships, which frequently meant chipping and grinding away at carcinogenic materials, releasing toxic asbestos fibers into the air.

 Army Asbestos Exposure